CAMB-DSbD/attestablelauncher/README.md

-Bob's attestable launcher is a server that Bob can run to launch attestable on a Morello Boardi and load them with code (prog~1~, prog~2~, prog~3~) as requested by applications (app~1~, app~2~ and app~3~).
+Bob's attestable launcher is a server that Bob can run to launch attestable on a Morello Board and load them with code (prog~1~, prog~2~, prog~3~) as requested by applications (app~1~, app~2~ and app~3~).
 <br/>